georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 In some cases operations on files or directories are performed directly with php functions, or \\Magento\\Framework\\Filesystem\\DriverInterface objects are obtained directly from ObjectManager.
 Obtaining a driver object form filesystem object will avoid this type of problems.

-Most of inconsistencies from Magento core are fixed in Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules, and is part of the plan to include this improvements in Magento Community project.
+Most of inconsistencies from Magento core modules are fixed in Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules, and is part of the plan to include this improvements in Magento Community project.

 However overwriting Magento core directories is not mandatory, because you can configure new directories for custom implementation with the base module Bb_Storage ant the module implementing the driver of your choice eg: Bb_StorageS3.